joereynolds/what-to-code/README.md

 Built using electron. also using that codepen form style.
 - A joke searcher.
 Given a JSON file of jokes and their category, it'll dynamically load them in.

+- Interactive editing of an image / it's Fourier transform, while being able to watch how they influence each other.

+- Things that let's one explore / play with [Lorentz Transformation](https://en.wikipedia.org/wiki/Lorentz_transformation) in order to get a better understanding.
+For example, it should allow me to recreate the [Ladder Paradox](https://en.wikipedia.org/wiki/Ladder_paradox).
+In short: the "paradox" works perfectly fine in this model (but not in space-only dilation or time-only dilation), specifically: from the ladder's point of view, the "opposite" door opens first.

 ### Service (website, multi-party)

 - An online app where a user can organise their thoughts.
 The nav would be on the side and would have entries such as